sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2021-12-07-convert-pdf-to-html-using-csharp/index.md

 categories:
   - Conholdate.Total Product Family
 tags:
-  - 'C# .NET API for PDF to HTML'
+  - 'CSharp .NET API for PDF to HTML'
   - Convert PDF to HTML
-  - 'Convert PDF to HTML using C#'
+  - 'Convert PDF to HTML using CSharp'
   - PDF to HTML

 ---